eljefe303030/Melius/README.md

 1. The mod Weapon Sound Fixes has the side effect of controller vibration for Maelstrom, Grendel and some other weapons being low to non-existent.
 2. The larger your inventory contents, the more lag you will experience when coming in and out of menus.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.
 3. The Random NPC Height mod can cause clipping for female NPCs and furniture.
-4. MO2 will flag an error about files being in the Overwrite folder.
-You can safely ignore this, it doesn't cause any issues and this will be addressed in the next update.
-5. NPCs not wearing helmets when they should i.e. in non-breathable atmospheres.
-This is a vanilla bug but is fixed in the next version of this modlist.
+4. Not all the additional new clothing mods are fully compatible with each other.
+If you are using clothing items from different mods together e.g. KZ Aggregation of Scraps and Eit Clothiers Plus - Clothes jackets belts gloves glasses necklace, you may see missing body parts on your character or the companion you are dressing.
+Remove the items and re-add one by one to identify the conflict.

 ## Changelog

+1.4.0 Changing modlist to include stock game folder to prevent list from breaking if game updated.
+Ini setting of Starfield Engine Fixes changed to allow you to use any weapon whilst using the scanner.
+Note: reloading and melee actions are not enabled whilst using the scanner.

-1.3.0 Adds a number of mods that provide some visual improvements/changes, minor changes to UI and bug fixes.
+Adds a number of mods that provide some visual improvements/changes, minor changes to UI and bug fixes, as well as some gameplay changes such as new death effects, new items and clothing.
 This update is save-safe.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)